Violence Intervention Programme

 The Violence Intervention Programme (VIP) aims to help when families come into hospital and have been experiencing or exposed to family violence.
-Taranaki DHB works to protect women and children against abuse, neglect, and intimate partner violence.
+Te Whatu Ora Taranaki works to protect women and children against abuse, neglect, and intimate partner violence.

 New Zealand is one of the first countries in the world where health professionals are trained in family violence intervention; how to ask routine questions to identify victims, and how to explore about risks.

 Child Protection Coordinator (CPC):

 25 November is White Ribbon Day.
 This year we will be shining the spotlight on the direct impact adult’s actions can have on the health of our future generations by challenging people to consider how what children see and hear impacts them socially, emotionally, cognitively and physically as they grow up.

 It's not OK for children and young people to experience violence whether they are victims or witnesses.
 Research shows that violence in the home affects children whether they see it, hear it or just know about it.

 New and amended legislation came into force on 1 July 2019 that’s all about enabling people and agencies working with tamariki and whānau to share information appropriately so that tamariki and whānau can be safe from harm.

 Guidance on how to safely share information has been provided under both the Family Violence Act 2018 and the Oranga Tamariki Act 1989.
 Links to these guidance documents are available at:

 Training for health professionals:

 The new NZ Family Violence Law (2018) deems Te Whatu Ora to be Family Violence Agencies.
 All registered health practitioners should be proactive in identifying, assessing and referring victims of family violence as a part of their duty of care.